 - This occurs as a special effect in the video for the Go-Gos' song "Head Over Heels".

 - Folkmanis Puppets has made a combo puppet of Mozart and a piano.
 While Mozart can be placed so he pops out of the lid and plays the piano from the inside, your other hand can go inside the keys to make them oscillate with your fingers.

 - The Bugs Bunny cartoon "Rhapsody Rabbit" has quite a few of these, including the piano keyboard acting like a typewriter carriage and, at one point, Bugs literally picking up the keys and letting them fall back down.

 - Happens several times during Mickey Mouse's piano recital in "The Opry House".

-- In the Classic Disney Short "Three Little Orphans", three kittens climb on a player piano and turn it on.
+- In the Classic Disney Short "Three Orphan Kittens", three kittens climb on a player piano and turn it on.
 The keys bounce up and down, carrying the kittens along.
 When the speed is turned up, the kittens are being juggled about and one is even spanked by the hammers inside.